In C++, modifiers are used to alter the built-in data types.

 This example shows that we can directly use plain char with positive, negative, and zero values.

-Remember that negative value in plain char might cause problems in some C++ compilers.
+Remember that negative values in plain char might cause problems in some C++ compilers.

 Examples of signed char: